vmware-archive/hillview/docs/userManual.md

 * File name pattern: A shell expansion pattern that names the files to load.
 Multiple files may be loaded on each machine.

-* Schema file: An optional file in JSON format that describes the schema of the data.
+* Schema file: An optional [schema file](specifying-the-data-schema) in JSON format that describes the schema of the data.
 In the absence of a schema file Hillview attempts to guess the type of data in each column.
+The schema file must reside in same folder.

 * Header row: select this option if the first row in each CSV file is a header row; the first row is used to generate names for the